 Spike and Dru were completely insane together but their insanity just made the show so, so entertaining!
 I mean, Spike’s obsession and Dru’s battiness together were pure gold.
 The best season is hands down season two because of these two!

 TIE – #1: Buffy/Spike and Buffy/Angel

 I just couldn’t choose between Buffy’s two vampires loves because each one had something different and amazing to offer.
 It was a battle of the two Byronic Heroes and I still don’t know who I want to win!
 While I feel that the Spuffy romance faltered in season 6 with all that rape and depressive stuff between Buffy and Spike (don’t even get me started on how much I despised it), the writers mostly made up for that derailment with Spike’s redemptive arc in season 7.
 I mean, he fought to get his soul back and then always stood up for Buffy when everyone else gave up.
 He even ended the show with a selfless sacrifice.

 As for Angel, Bangel had my heart from the first moment he appeared in the shadows.
 “Who is this handsome and mysterious man,” I asked.
 I couldn’t be happier and more excited when the show later revealed Angel’s true identity.
 While Angel later left the series for his own awesome spin-off show, the two still had my heart.
 Always.

 Who is your favorite Buffy the Vampire Slayer romance?
-Sound off below and vote in the poll!
+Sound off below.